-Alien: Isolation is a first-person survival horror game by The Creative Assembly, based on the Alien franchise.
-It takes place in the year 2137, fifteen years after the original film in the Alien series.
-Amanda Ripley, daughter of Ellen Ripley, hears that the flight computer of the starfreighter USCSS Nostromo may have been found on the trade space station Sevastopol.
-Ripley immediately departs for the space station with a crew aboard the Tollins, hoping to find some answers regarding the disappearance of her mother, only to discover a xenomorph drone has wiped out the crew of Sevastopol.
+Alien: Isolation is a first-person survival horror game by The Creative Assembly.
+It takes place in the year 2137, fifteen years after the original 1979 Alien film in the Alien series.
+Amanda Ripley, daughter of Ellen Ripley, learns that the flight computer of the starfreighter USCSS Nostromo may have been found on the trade space station Sevastopol.
+Ripley immediately departs for the space station with a crew hoping to find some answers regarding the disappearance of her mother, only to discover a xenomorph drone has wiped out the Sevastopol.

 An employee of Weyland-Yutani.
 Samuels informs Amanda that she may find answers regarding her mother's disappearance aboard Sevastopol.

 Taylor is a legal executive with Weyland-Yutani.
 Though she has little experience of (and is nervous about) space travel, she sees the discovery of the Nostromo's black box as a chance to forward her career within the company.